dcunited001/dcunited001.github.io/_posts/2017-10-10-speed-of-thought-social-physics.md

 ### (9) [Spectral Coherence of Knowledge, Information and Agent Context Strongly Influences Conceptualization and Anticipation](#spectral-coherence-of-knowledge-information-and-agent-context-strongly-influences-conceptualization-and-anticipation)

+- the inability to scalably model or to even ascertain pieces of information, which are sometimes unindexable if no rigid schema can be devised, means that the way in which information is handled in these models becomes infinitely more important
+  - i.e. convergence and homogeneity of belief systems is required to make *any* useful inferences and those aspects of the systems which cause schematic divergence become problematic

 - the single most important conclusion I can draw from a mathematical assessment of social physics is that the ability to make valid assumptions on information/beliefs and the behaviors of nodes is